gateway-church/SASSGrid/README.md

 # SASS Grid
 A simple but powerful SCSS-based grid system for achieiving 100% fluid grid layouts.
 It's pretty sweet.

+The benefit of SASSGrid vs other grid systems is in its ability to create 100% fluid grid layouts without the need for altering markup to make use of the grid system.

 ## Basic Usage
 ```scss
 @import